 We also read in Genesis 48:17-20 where Jacob placed his right hand of blessing on his grandson, Ephraim, and his left hand on Manasseh.
 Both Ephraim and Manesseh were Joseph’s sons, but Manesseh was the first-born, not Ephraim.
 Culturally speaking, Jacob should have put his right hand on Manesseh, but he didn’t.
 Joseph was quick to correct his father, but Jacob (Israel) meant what he did.

 “But his father refused and said, ‘I know, my son, I know.
 He also shall become a people, and he also shall be great, but truly his younger brother shall be greater than he, and his descendants shall become a multitude of nations.”
 Genesis 48:19

-Jacob prophesied that Ephraim would become a multitude of nations.
-Though Ephraim did eventually become the national designation of the ten northern tribes, neither it nor its descendants have yet become a multitude of nations.
+Ephraim is another name for Israel (Jeremiah 31), and Jacob prophesied that it would become a multitude of nations.
+Unfortunately, though Ephraim did eventually become the national designation of the ten northern tribes, neither it, its descendants, nor Israel in general have yet become a multitude of nations.

 Gathering His Children

 The current nation of Israel is still largely made up of the original southern kingdom of Judah, while the tribes of the northern kingdom remain largely scattered.
 But we know God promises to gather His children and reunite the two kingdoms one day (Matthew 24:31; Mark 13:27).
 We see this prophecy beginning to be fulfilled today as many Jews are now returning to Israel in what is called “making Aliyah.”

 Unfortunately, the day of a full reunion has not yet come.
 And it may not come at all until Jesus returns to claim His kingdom fully.
 But we’ll know when the day comes.
 The Israelites will once again proudly proclaim, “Blessed is He who comes in the name of the Lord (Matthew 23:39).”